wp-plugins/the-events-calendar-shortcode/readme.txt

 * Fix Firefox browser compatibility issue
 = 1.0.2 =
 * Add venue to shortcode  - Thanks to ankitpokhrel
-= 1.0.5 =
-* Add excerpt and thumbnail - Thanks to ankitpokhrel
+* REVERTING due to error adding excerpt and thumbnail